Trinity International University

-Trinity International University (TIU) is an evangelical Christian university headquartered in Deerfield, Illinois.
-It comprises Trinity College, Trinity Graduate School, a theological seminary (Trinity Evangelical Divinity School), a law school (Trinity Law School which is located in Santa Ana, California), and a camp called Timber-lee. the university also maintains campuses in North Lauderdale, Florida & Miami, Florida; the camp is located in East Troy, Wisconsin.
-TIU is the only university affiliated with Evangelical Free Church of America in the United States and enrolls about 2,700 students.
-On February 17, 2023 TIU announced it was moving the undergraduate program to online modalities only and will close the residential campus at the end of the Spring 2023 semester.
+Trinity International University (TIU) is an evangelical Christian university headquartered in Bannockburn, Illinois.
+It comprises Trinity College, a theological seminary (Trinity Evangelical Divinity School), and a law school (Trinity Law School which is located in Santa Ana, California).
+The university also maintains campuses in North Lauderdale, Florida, and Miami, Florida.
+TIU is the only university affiliated with Evangelical Free Church of America in the United States and enrolls 1,242 students.
+On February 17, 2023, TIU announced it was moving the undergraduate program to online modalities only and closed the residential campus at the end of the Spring 2023 semester.
+The online undergraduate program closed at the end of the Spring 2024 semester.